The Best Day (Taylor Swift song): Music and lyrics

 "The Best Day" is an understated folk rock song.
 The track originally featured mandolin and Dobro, but Swift told the producing team to mute all of them because she wanted the song to be as simple as possible.
 The end product, according to the Chicago Tribune, incorporates a "coffeehouse folkish beat".
 It is built on gentle acoustic guitar strums.
-Musicologist James E. Perone remarked that "The Best Day" features a country rock arrangement that recalls the music of American rock band Eagles.
-The song uses the '50s progression, I–vi–IV–V, which is associated with many American pop songs from the 1950s; Perone argued that this quality lended "The Best Day" a timeless feel.
+The musicologist James E. Perone remarked that "The Best Day" features a country rock arrangement that recalls the music of the American rock band Eagles.
+The song uses the '50s progression, I–vi–IV–V, which is associated with many American pop songs from the 1950s; Perone argued that this quality lent "The Best Day" a timeless feel.

 Swift wrote "The Best Day" as a tribute to her parents over the years; the focus of the song is her mother, and her father is mentioned in the middle eight.
 There is also a mention of Swift's brother Austin with the lyrics saying, "inside and out he is better than I am."
 In the liner notes of Fearless, the secret message in the song's lyrics is "God Bless Andrea Swift".
 (Note: The "secret messages" of Swift's songs are decoded by identifying certain capitalized letters in each song's lyrics, printed in the album booklet, to spell out a certain word or phrase.)
 Set in fall, the song narrates Swift's relationship with her mother, featuring memories when she was three, five, and 13.
 The narrator mentions moments they spent together involving paint sets, pumpkin patches, and window-shopping.
 The lyrics feature many imagery associated with fall, such as "the pumpkin patch", "tractor rides", and "the sky is gold".
 Consistent with Fearlesss frequent references to fairy tales, "The Best Day" mentions Snow White and princesses in the lyrics.

-According to Jody Rosen, the "goody-two-shoes" track "The Best Day" is one of a few songs on Fearless not dealing with romantic themes.
+According to the journalist Jody Rosen, the "goody-two-shoes" track "The Best Day" is one of a few songs on Fearless not dealing with romantic themes.
 GQ opined that Swift might have been inspired to write the song by an incident in middle school.
 Swift was rejected by a group of friends to go to a local mall together, and after her mother took her to the same mall, she saw the said friends at a Victoria's Secret store.
 Swift recalled that her mother later took her to the King of Prussia Mall to stay away from such friends, "My mom let me escape from certain things that were too painful to deal with."
 In Pitchfork, Hazel Cills observed that the song is told from an underdog perspective, which continued on many of Swift's later songs.